phatak-dev/blog/_posts/2014-07-29-dogfight-book-review.md

 ##The unveiling of iPhone
 Steve Jobs was master in unveiling new products.
-He was always proud of what Apple builds.You can find very few CEO's who are proud of their company products.
+He was always proud of what his company builds.You can find very few CEO's who are proud of their company products.
 So when Steve jobs unveiled  phone , he promised the audience that Apple going to reinvent the phone and he did it.
 Actually it was beyond his own ambitions.
 It was not big surprise that Apple is releasing phone, as most of people were expecting it that time.
 No one expected the phone to be so good.
 Every one was blew away and so did Android team at Google.

-When the iPhone got revealed and Andy Rubin was driving and watching this live video through his car.
+When the iPhone got revealed, Andy Rubin was driving and watching this live video through his car.
 He just blown away.
-He knew this was the future.
+He knew that it was the future.
 He just picked up the phone and called team right away. *"We have to reinvent the UI.
 Whatever we were doing to use physical keyboard like blackberry , we have to rethink now"*.

 ##The dilemma
 Google started to work on Android to put it services on the phone business.
-Now with iPhone, they got their maps and Youtube,Search on all on iPhone.
-With iPhone dominating  in market place, Google got their dreams fulfilled and fear of Microsoft was went away.
+Now with iPhone, they got their maps and Youtube,Search all on iPhone.
+With iPhone dominating  in market place, Google got their dreams fulfilled and fear of Microsoft went away.
 So now the real question was what purpose Android going to serve?.
 There was a dedicated team from Google, headed by Vic Gundotra, who worked on iPhone applications and they thought android was just a distraction.

 Steve jobs was hearing rumors about Android and he asked Eric Schmidt.
 Most of the time Google told it just a side project and nothing compared to iPhone.

-*So within Google there was dilemma about future ..
+*So within Google there was a dilemma about future ..
 Is it great apps on iOS or build an OS which is going to rival with iOS?.*